ChorusOne/solido/docs/dev-docs/fee-management.md

 #### What additions do we need in the Lido Program?

-1. Create a Rewards Authority (PDA) in the Lido Program
+1. Create a Fee Authority (PDA) in the Lido Program
 2. Set it as Fee Beneficiary in the Stake Pool Program
-3. Periodically*, this Rewards Authority will receive fees in the form of Stake Pool Tokens.
+3. Periodically*, this Fee Authority will receive fees in the form of Stake Pool Tokens.
 4. The intent is to distribute this fees across relevant Lido stakeholders in the form of LSOL.

 #### Configuration Params required in Lido Program (can be changed by governance)

-* Account Information For
+* Account Information (aka Recipient Addresses) For
-	- InsuranceFund
+	- InsuranceFund : `InsuranceFundAddress`
-	- TreasuryFund
+	- TreasuryFund : `TreasuryFundAddress`
-	- ChorusOneFund
+	- ChorusOneFund : `ChorusOneFundAddress`

 * Params (Save in Lido State.
 Editable by Governance.
 With Defaults)
-	- InsuranceFee  	`(a%)`
+	- InsuranceFeeNumerator  `ifN`
-	- TreasuryFee  	`(b%)`
+	- TreasuryFeeNumerator  	`tfN`
-	- ChorusFee    	`(c%)`
+	- ChorusFeeNumerator    	`cfN`
-	- ValidatorFee 	`(d%)`
+	- ValidatorFeeNumerator 	`vfN`
-	- We can store all as (numerator, denominator) pairs with the 4 fractions adding up to 1.
+	- Denominator - `fDR`

+	- As discussed, let's keep a common Denominator and store it in `DR`
+	- The 4 fee params store the numerators for the 4 fees respectively
+	- Validity Check : ifN + tfN + cfN + vfN == fDR`

 ####  Instructions required in Lido Program